Baudouin of Burgundy: Early life

-Baudouin was born in 1445 in Rijssen.
+Baudouin was born in 1445 in Lille.
 He was one of, at least, eighteen illegitimate children of Philip the Good, Duke of Burgundy (1396–1467).
 His mother was Catharina de Tiesferies (b. c.
 1425), (Note: His mother is sometimes referred to as Catharina de Thieffries.) who was one of twenty-four documented mistresses of Philip.
-Among his many half-siblings were Cornille, bastard of Burgundy, Lord of Beveren, known as "le Grand Bâtard de Bourgogne" (the Great Bastard of Burgundy), Governor-general of Luxembourg; Anthony, bastard of Burgundy, Count of La Roche, Lord of Beveren who became known as "le Grand Bâtard de Bourgogne" after the death of their older half-brother and was their father's favourite; David of Burgundy, Bishop of Utrecht; Anne of Burgundy, governess of their niece, Mary, suo jure Duchess of Burgundy (daughter of their legitimate half-brother Charles), she married Adriaan van Borselen, Lord of Brigdamme and her cousin Adolph of Cleves, Lord of Ravenstein; Raphael of Burgundy, Abbot of Saint Bavo's Abbey and titular bishop of Rhosus; and Philip of Burgundy, Bishop of Utrecht, Admiral of the Netherlands.
+Among his many half-siblings were Cornille, bastard of Burgundy, Lord of Beveren, known as "le Grand Bâtard de Bourgogne" (the Great Bastard of Burgundy), Governor-general of Luxembourg; Anthony, bastard of Burgundy, Count of La Roche, Lord of Beveren who became known as "le Grand Bâtard de Bourgogne" after the death of their older half-brother and was their father's favourite; David of Burgundy, Prince-Bishop of Utrecht; Anne of Burgundy, governess of their niece, Mary, suo jure Duchess of Burgundy (daughter of their legitimate half-brother Charles), she married Adriaan van Borselen, Lord of Brigdamme and her cousin Adolph of Cleves, Lord of Ravenstein; Raphael of Burgundy, Abbot of Saint Bavo's Abbey and titular bishop of Rhosus; and Philip of Burgundy, Prince-Bishop of Utrecht, Admiral of the Netherlands.

 His paternal grandparents were John the Fearless, a scion of the French royal family who ruled the Burgundian State from 1404 until his assassination in 1419, (Note: His paternal grandfather, John the Fearless, a grandson of John II, King of France, played a key role in French national affairs during the early 15th century, particularly in his struggle to remove his first cousin once removed, the mentally ill King Charles VI and during the Hundred Years' War against the Kingdom of England.
 A rash, ruthless and unscrupulous politician, John murdered Charles's brother, the Duke of Orléans, in an attempt to gain control of the government, which led to the eruption of the Armagnac–Burgundian Civil War in France and in turn culminated in his own assassination in 1419.) and Margaret of Bavaria (a daughter of Albert I, Duke of Bavaria).
 His maternal grandparents were Martin de Tiesferies and Richarde de Le Planque (a daughter of Adrien des Planque).